sh-arky/Instacart_Basket_Analysis/README.md

 ## Tools

-The analysis for this project was conducted exclusively in MS Excel and Python Jupyter.
+The analysis for this project was conducted in Python Jupyter.
 Libraries used include:

   - Pandas